← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions test whether you can identify the correct complaints route.
-The classic trap is directing a service complaint to the SRA or a conduct complaint to the Legal Ombudsman—each body has a distinct role.
+The common pitfall is directing a service complaint to the SRA or a conduct complaint to the Legal Ombudsman—each body has a distinct role.
 Questions also test the time limits and whether the client has completed the first-tier process before escalating.
 Watch for scenarios involving commercial clients that fall outside the Legal Ombudsman's jurisdiction (large businesses are generally excluded).

 A client is dissatisfied with the slow progress of her personal injury claim.
 She has not received updates for three months.
 She contacts the Legal Ombudsman directly without first raising the issue with her solicitor's firm.

-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.

 Common Mistakes Students Make